 I've recently left GitHub and am taking a little break from work and open source for a couple of months and then getting back into the swing of things at the new year.

-Most recently I was a Node engineer at GitHub where I started the Electron team.
-During my 3+ years at GitHub I also worked on Atom, github.com, and supporting sites such as government.github.com.
+Most recently I was a desktop application Node.js engineer at GitHub where I started the Electron team.
+During my 3+ years at GitHub I also worked on Atom, github.com, and front-end design projects on supporting sites such as government.github.com.
 In 2013 I started the Patchwork community event to teach Git and GitHub to beginners.